healeycodes/in-memory-cache-over-http/README.md

 An in memory key/value cache over HTTP with no dependencies.
 Think of it as memcached lite.

+The API is accessed via GET request.

+Keys and values are strings.
+Integer math can be applied in some situations (like memcached).

 The caching method is Least Recently Used (LRU).

 - ### [Install](#Install)